-Docetaxel has been shown to be genotoxic by an aneugenic mechanism in the in vitro micronucleus and chromosome aberration test in CHO-K1 cells and in the in vivo micronucleus test in the mouse.
+Docetaxel has been shown to be mutagenic in the in vitro micronucleus and chromosome aberration test in CHO-K1 cells and in the in vivo micronucleus test in the mouse.
 However, it did not induce mutagenicity in the Ames test or the CHO/HGPRT gene mutation assay.
 These results are consistent with the pharmacological activity of docetaxel.